-Mary Kathleen is probably one of the strangest names for a town we’ve ever heard but it was once a bustling mining centre in north-western Queensland, Australia.
+Mary Kathleen is probably one of the strangest names for a town you’ve ever heard but it was once a bustling mining centre in north-western Queensland, Australia.
 It was located between the towns of Mount Isa and Cloncurry.
-Now, however, the town is a ghost town, abandoned by its population and is a favourite location of the country’s urban explorers and adventure tourists.
-Its isolation makes for an eerie, desolate location.
+Now, however, the population has moved on and the town has been demolished.

 Location: Queensland, Australia